shipyardapp/Shipyard-Documentation/docs/reference/settings/information.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Information Card
+# Information

 ## Definition

-The information card lives within the settings tab for almost every element in Shipyard.
-It usually contains IDs and descriptors for the current element.
+The information section lives within the settings tab for almost every element in Shipyard.
+It usually contains IDs, names, and descriptors for the current element.
+For Projects, it also contains a field for timezone.

 ## Screenshots